 The Labor Standards Act of Korea

-The Labor Standards Act (“LSA”) is one of the primary sources of labor law in Korea and provides minimum standards for conditions of all employment.
+The Labor Standards Act (“LSA”) is one of the primary sources of labor and employment law in Korea and provides minimum standards for conditions of all employment.
 As far as discrimination is concerned, Article 6 of the LSA prohibits employers in Korea from discriminating based on gender.
-The Korean Labor Standards Act further prohibits employers from discriminating against employees in the workplace in Korea based on nationality, religion or social status.
+The Korean Labor Standards Act further prohibits employers from discriminating against employees in the workplace in Korea based on nationality, religion, or social status.
+For an article on what constitutes an “Employee” under Korean Law please see: Definition of an Employee under Korean Law.

 Equal Employment Opportunity Act of Korea